zomgrob/derp-game/README.md

 derp-game
 =========

-One you will be a game.
+One day you will be a game.